sparabu/eddie2/UIUX_SPEC.md

 - **Retry Mechanisms**: For operations that can be retried (e.g., Firestore operations when offline)
 - **Fallback Behavior**: Graceful degradation when services are unavailable

+### Authentication Error Handling
+- **Login Errors**:
+  - Invalid credentials: "Email or password is incorrect"
+  - User not found: "No account found with this email"
+  - Too many attempts: "Too many login attempts.
+Please try again later"
+- **Registration Errors**:
+  - Email already in use: "An account with this email already exists"
+  - Weak password: "Password must be at least 8 characters with a mix of letters, numbers, and symbols"
+  - Invalid email: "Please enter a valid email address"
+- **Account Deletion Errors**:
+  - Requires recent login: "For security reasons, please sign out and sign in again before deleting your account"
+  - Permission denied: "You don't have permission to delete this account"
+  - Network error: "Unable to delete account due to network issues.
+Please try again"

+### Firestore Error Handling
+- **Permission Errors**:
+  - Access denied: "You don't have permission to access this data"
+  - Quota exceeded: "Database quota exceeded.
+Please try again later"
+- **Network Errors**:
+  - Offline: "Changes will be saved when you're back online"
+  - Timeout: "Request timed out.
+Please try again"
+- **Data Errors**:
+  - Invalid data: "Unable to process data.
+Please check your input"
+  - Document not found: "The requested data could not be found"

+### Offline Support
+- **Visual Indicators**: Banner at the top of the screen when offline
+- **Queued Operations**: Changes are queued and applied when back online
+- **Retry Buttons**: Allow users to manually retry failed operations
+- **Sync Status**: Indicate which data is synced and which is pending upload
+- **Graceful Degradation**: App remains functional with limited capabilities when offline

+### Error Logging
+- **Client-Side Logging**: Detailed logs for debugging purposes
+- **Error Context**: Include relevant context with each error (user action, screen, etc.)
+- **Stack Traces**: Capture stack traces for unexpected errors
+- **User Feedback**: Option for users to report issues with context
+- **Privacy Considerations**: Never log sensitive information like passwords or API keys

 ## 12. Empty States

 ### Chat Empty State